Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Trusts

-No, a testamentary trust cannot be changed after the testator’s death because it is established by the terms of the will, which becomes legally binding upon death.
-Any modifications to the trust must be made while the testator is still alive by updating the will.
-Once probate begins and the trust is funded, the trustee is responsible for administering the trust according to the original terms without the ability to alter them, ensuring that the testator’s wishes are respected.
+A testamentary trust cannot be changed after the testator’s death because it is created by the terms of the will, which becomes legally binding upon death.
+Any revisions to trust provisions must be made while the testator is still alive by updating or replacing the will according to formal execution requirements.
+Once the probate process begins and the trust is funded, the trustee administers the trust according to the original terms without authority to alter those provisions.
+To preserve flexibility, individuals should review and update their wills periodically to reflect changes in family circumstances, assets, or intentions.
+Including clear successor trustee instructions and contingencies in the will while alive helps reduce problems after death and provides a more resilient plan.

 Leave a Reply